 Seasonally adjusted figures – which adjust for changes in the timing of holiday periods as well as for regular seasonal variation – showed an 8 percent increase between March and April 2011.
 This is a recovery after a 12 percent decrease between January and March 2011, influenced by the Christchurch earthquake on 22 February.

 Monthly visitors by source country

-Fewer visitors arrived from Japan (down 2,900), Korea (down 1,400), the United Kingdom, and the United States (each down 1,300) in May 2011.
+Fewer visitors arrived from Japan (down 2,800), Korea (down 2,500), and Thailand (down 1,600) in April 2011.
 Sharp decreases in visitors from Japan and Korea began after the Christchurch earthquake on 22 February, and may have been further affected by the earthquake and tsunami in Japan on 11 March.

 Note: Provisional international travel statistics, including weekly and four-weekly visitor arrival data, are available on the Statistics NZ website.
 This data is updated each week with the most recently available information on visitor arrivals from 10 major source countries.

 Annual visitor arrivals to New Zealand numbered 2.516 million in the year ended April 2011, up 25,300 (1 percent) from 2010 (2.491 million).

 Almost half of all visitors in the April 2011 year arrived for a holiday (1.189 million).
 Another 792,800 arrived to visit friends and relatives, and 248,600 arrived for business purposes.